UMGB 97x40 [M8+M10] GW F300 +Lina GOBLIN / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices and very modern machines.
+- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of child safety.
-Furthermore, tiny parts of these devices can complicate diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
+Furthermore, tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.